tortorr/Portfolio/README.md

 ## About Me

 Hi, I'm **viktor** Just some random dude trying to survive in this world.
+Below here is some example from my work

 ## Dashboard
 ### 1. Dashboard Skrining Hipotiroid Kongenital (Tableau) **[Link](https://satusehat.kemkes.go.id/data/dashboard/356410b6-2335-4d54-9099-aa16a51498e1)**